 Web redesign #3 takes a looks at off-page content elements; title, meta-tags, linking strategies, Domain naming conventions etc. Aside from the Title which appears in the top left corner of the browser outline bar, these are elements hidden from normal view.
 They are regarded as important elements by search engines, and can be viewed on any page by choosing “View / Source” from the web page menu bar.
 These are part of all our affordable website design packages.

-The <Title> tag is regarded as one of the most important on-site elements, and an accurate, keyword-rich Title can impact dramatically on a page’s ranking potential.
+The <Title> tag is regarded as one of the most important off-page content elements, and an accurate, keyword-rich Title can impact dramatically on a page’s ranking potential.

 Other off-page opportunities exist that, if used correctly, increase the density of keyword phrases – some od those are listed below;